GergelyBuday/gergelybuday/docs/_posts/2022-09-20-setting-up-a-github-page.md

 # Installing Ruby, Bundler and Jekyll

 Ruby is a popular programming environment for websites.
-Its plugins are called gems, and an uncautious installation of these can lead to a Dependency Hell.
+Its plugins are called gems, and an uncautious installation of these can lead to Dependency Hell.

+To avoid this, use [Installing Ruby On Rails on Ubuntu](https://gorails.com/setup/ubuntu/22.04) description on gorails.com, until installing Bundler.

 # Creating a GitHub Pages site